espinr/activioty/docs/checkpoints/README.md

 # Checkpoints

-*Checkpoints* are those components of ActivIoTy that performs timekeeping activities.
+*Checkpoints* are those components of Activ-IoTy that performs timekeeping activities.
 They are 'virtual gates' where competitors check-in to complete the full itinerary of the race.

 The objective of a *checkpoint* is to register what competitor is at that location and the time when they checked in.